mindnektar/apollo-augmented-hooks/CACHING.md

 When calling the mutate function returned by this hook, the server request will be launched.
 Once it completes, the update function passed to the mutate function will be called, allowing you to manipulate the cache using the mutation result.
 We do that by calling `cache.modify`. `cache.modify` accepts a single options parameter, and for the vast majority of use cases you'll only need two of these options: `id` and `fields`.

-Remembering the shape of the normalised cache object, each key references either an item in the cache or the `ROOT_QUERY`. `cache.modify`'s `id` option lets you choose which cache item should be modified.
+Remembering the shape of the normalised cache object, each key references either an item in the cache or the `ROOT_QUERY`. `cache.modify`'s `id` option lets you choose which cache item to modify.
 For example, to modify a specific user, you might pass `User:2adb1120-d911-4196-ab1b-d5043cc7a00a`, or to modify the root query, you'll either pass `ROOT_QUERY` or simply omit the `id` option.

 `fields` is a bit more complex.
 It is an object that allows you to specify how each field of the chosen cache item should be modified.
 In our example above, we are creating a new user, so it stands to reason that we would like to add it to our list of users in the cache.
 This can be done the following way: